gzachariadis/Python.Challenges/README.md

 ##### Objective

-Perform Pascal Case on a given String.
-PascalCase stands for capitalize every word's first letter.
+- Write a Function that performs Pascal-Case (capitalize every word's first letter) on a given string.

 ##### Constraints